Saving pets saves lives: Why communities include pets in disaster planning and recovery

 ORLANDO, Fla. – There has been a cultural shift since Hurricane Katrina that federal disaster response plans include pets, and in recent years many states have also passed laws to include animals large and small during disasters.

-This week, experts at the 2022 National Hurricane Conference in Orlando described how local and federal emergency managers are working with animal rescue organizations to evacuate families with their pets, shelter them and reunite them.
+Experts at the 2022 National Hurricane Conference in Orlando described how local and federal emergency managers are working with animal rescue organizations to evacuate families with their pets, shelter them and reunite them.

 Panelists at NHC 2022 with FEMA, the Human Society and the American Red Cross said people are less likely to evacuate during a weather emergency if they can't bring their pets.
 It creates a dangerous situation for first responders if they return home to get their pets after a disaster.